Descriptor: Distance-Annotated Traffic Perception Question Answering (DTPQA): RECORDS AND STORAGE

 The annotations for each synthetic sample include the image path (relative to the root directory of \gls{dtpqa}), the corresponding question and answer, the distance of the object/agent from the camera, and the town and weather settings used in CARLA to generate the image.
 Cat.5-Synth and Cat.6-Synth also include the precise distance of the object, as this can differ slightly from the distance bin, as explained in \hyperref[collection_methods]{COLLECTION METHODS AND DESIGN}.

-The annotations for each real sample include the image path (relative to the nuScenes root directory), the corresponding question and answer, the distance bin (under the key \texttt{distance}) and the precise distance of the agent from the camera.
+The annotations for each real sample include the image path, the corresponding question and answer, the distance bin (under the key \texttt{distance}) and the precise distance of the agent from the camera.
+The image path is specified relative to the nuScenes root directory.
+Therefore, once the nuScenes images are downloaded, the DTP-Real annotations can be used directly by prepending the root directory path to the image path.
 Additionally, Cat.3-Real includes the precise distances of all individuals in the scene, as well as the variance of their distances in cases where multiple people are present.